parequena/TFG_Codemon18/README.md

 ## Compilation
 Thanks to make, we can compile the code using a terminal.
- 1. Install dependencies`yaourt sfml`on my case, in other case, just look on [SFML Installation WebSide](https://www.sfml-dev.org/tutorials/2.5/start-linux.php) (Linux on this link, but it is possible to install it on several S.O.
+ 1. Install dependencies`yay sfml`on my case, in other case, just look on [SFML Installation WebSide](https://www.sfml-dev.org/tutorials/2.5/start-linux.php) (Linux on this link, but it is possible to install it on several S.O.
  We also have an json-cpp dependency.
  2. Clone this repository `git clone https://github.com/parequena/TFG_Codemon18.git`
  3. Then insert into the project path `cd TFG_Codemon18`